owise1/ic-js/docs/ic-export.md

 +so hella siiiick
 ```

+# Structure
+* newlines separate everything
+* lines with no leading special character define the [thot](/docs/ic.md#Thots) we'll be describing

 #### Special Characters

 First position in line
+* `+` - "yes" / connect
+* `-` - "no" / repel
 * `//` - comment
 * `_` - starts a new perspective.
 It's not necessary for the first perspective.
 But if you want to include more than one perspective in a single file use `_` to start a new one.
 You can *optionally* follow `_` by a `Perspective Id` if your use case requires tying it to an exisiting perspective.
 In general we dont want to publish our internal ids [though](/docs/privacy.md)
-* *No Special Character* - what we will be decribing
-* `+` - "yes" / connect
-* `-` - "no" / repel

 End of line (optional)

 * `,` time.
 It's here if you need it, but I'm starting to question this.

 #### Extended Example

 ```
 // this is a comment